jeshraghian/snntorch/docs/tutorials/statictutorial2.rst

 $$I_{\\rm in}(t) = I_{R} + I_{C}$$

-From Ohm's Law, the membrane potential measured between the inside and outside of the neuron $U_{\\rm mem}$ is proportional to the current through the resistor:
+From Ohm's Law, the membrane potential measured between the inside and outside of the neuron :math:`U_{\rm mem}` is proportional to the current through the resistor:

 $$I_{R}(t) = \\frac{U_{\\rm mem}(t)}{R}$$